 The Company's churros are sold primarily under the TIO PEPE'S and CALIFORNIA CHURROS brand names.
 Churros are sold to the Food Service and Retail Supermarkets segments.
-Churro sales were 7% of the Company's sales in fiscal year 2013, 6% of the Company's sales in the fiscal year 2012 and 6% in fiscal year 2011.
+Churro sales were 6% of the Company's sales in fiscal year 2014, 7% in fiscal year 2013 and 6% in the fiscal year 2012.
 Churros are Hispanic pastries in stick form which the Company produces in several sizes according to a proprietary formula.
 The churros are deep fried, frozen and packaged.
 At food service point-of-sale they are reheated and topped with a cinnamon sugar mixture.
 The Company also sells fruit and crème-filled churros.
 The Company supplies churro merchandising equipment similar to that used for its soft pretzels.